 Commonwealth fisheries active in the waters off the east coast of Queensland include the Commonwealth Eastern Tuna and Billfish fishery (mainly supplying export markets with tuna) and the Coral Sea Fishery.
 The final proposed Commonwealth Coral Sea Marine Reserves network released on 14 June 2012 is estimated to displace $4.0 million of gross value of production from these fisheries when the zoning comes into effect.

-In 2010–11, the most recent year for which regional data are available, the total plantation area in the Cairns region was approximately 8,500 hectares, including approximately 400 hectares of hardwood plantations and 8,100 hectares of softwood plantations.
+In 2014–15, the most recent year for which regional data are available, the total plantation area in the Cairns region was 10,000 hectares, comprised of 1,300 hectares of hardwood plantations and 8,700 hectares of softwood plantations.
 The main softwood species planted are Caribbean pine (Pinus caribaea) and hoop pine (Araucaria cunninghamii).

-In 2011, there were approximately 1.7 million hectares of native forests in the Cairns region, mainly comprising Rainforest (599,700 hectares), Eucalypt medium woodland (463,600 hectares) and Eucalypt medium open (369,100 hectares) forest types.
-Approximately 686,100 hectares of the native forests are in nature conservation reserves, 585,000 hectares are leased forests, 243,700 hectares are privately owned and 112,800 hectares are multiple-use public forest available for timber production.
+In 2011, there were 1.7 million hectares of native forests in the Cairns region, mainly comprising Rainforest (599,700 hectares), Eucalypt medium woodland (463,600 hectares) and Eucalypt medium open (369,100 hectares) forest types.
+There were 686,100 hectares of native forests in nature conservation reserves, 585,000 hectares were in leased forests, 243,700 hectares were privately owned and 112,800 hectares were in multiple-use public forest available for timber production.
 Major timber processing industries are sawmills located at Ravenshoe and Mareeba.

 Areas of native forest, by tenure, Cairns region